peachdocs/docs/en-US/howto/documentation.md

 NAMES = English
 ```

-Or you're supporting more than two languages:
+If you're supporting more than two languages:

 ```ini
 [i18n]